Books4Languages/pressbooks-lingua/README.md

   * _Bibliography URL:_ custom link to a bibliography
   * _Library URL:_ custom link to a library
   * _Questions and Answers:_ allows teachers to insert a custom link
+  * _Youtube Channel:_ Link of the Youtube channel about the lectures

 * **Related books:** Indexing system to switch from book to book located in Unit page.
 Every fiel is a custom input for links or books name for the same level of language